remy-abergel/linear-superres/c/README.md

-The next experiment illustrates the benefit of applying frequency enhancement procedure (i.e., the sharpening filter described in Section 7 of the companion IPOL paper) after the least-squares super-resolution reconstruction process over a real data sequence (the FLIR T640 thermal infrared image sequence).

-This experiments reproduces Figure 17 of the companion IPOL paper [1].
+The next experiment illustrates the benefit of applying frequency enhancement procedure (i.e., the sharpening filter described in Section 7 of the companion article) after the least-squares super-resolution reconstruction process over a real data sequence (the FLIR T640 thermal infrared image sequence).
+This experiments reproduces Figure 17 of the companion article.

-Place yourself in the [`src_c`](src_c) directory of this software and run the following bash commands
+Place yourself in the [`c/src`](src) directory of this software and run the following bash commands

 ```bash
 # normalize & apodize the FLIR sequence to avoid edge effects in the
 # reconstruction